Bahlool: Becoming Bahlūl

-The Caliph Hārūn al-Rashīd had begun a crackdown against the followers of the imprisoned Imam Musa al-Kadhim.
-Wāhab and a few others met the Imam and sought advice.
+The Caliph Hārūn al-Rashīd had begun a crackdown against the followers of the imprisoned Imam Musa al-Kadhim (as).
+Wāhab and a few others met the Imam (as) and sought advice.
 Mūsá replied with the Arabic letter ﺝ (jīm).
 Each of these companions took their own interpretation of the letter: jala'u l-waṭan "exile", jabl "refuge in the mountains" and for Wāhab, junūn "madness, possession by the jinn".
 The next day, Wāhab left his wealthy life, wearing rags and came into the streets.
 Baghdadis soon dubbed him Bahlūl.

 Bahlool was born in Kufa and his real name is Wahab bin Amr.
-Hārūn al-Rashīd feared for the safety of his Khalifate and Empire from the 7th Imam Musa Al-Kadhim; therefore, he tried to destroy the Imam.
+Hārūn al-Rashīd feared for the safety of his Khalifate and Empire from the 7th Imam Musa Al-Kadhim (as); therefore, he tried to destroy the Imam (as).
 Harun thought of a trick by which he could kill the Imam.
-He put the blame of rebellion upon the Imam and demanded a judicial decree from the pious people of his time—which included Bahlool.
+He put the blame of rebellion upon the Imam (as) and demanded a judicial decree from the pious people of his time—which included Bahlool.
 Everyone gave the decree except Bahlool, who opposed the decision.
-He immediately went to the Imam and informed him of the circumstances, and asked for advice and guidance.
+He immediately went to the Imam (as) and informed him of the circumstances, and asked for advice and guidance.
 Then and there the Imam told him to act insanely.

 Because of the situation, Bahlool acted insanely as per the Imam's order.
 By doing this, he was saved from Harun's punishment.
 Now, without any fear of danger, and in amusing ways, Bahlool protected himself from tyrannies.
 He insulted the notorious Khalifa and his courtiers just by talking.
 Nevertheless, people acknowledged his superior wisdom and excellence.
 Even today many of his stories are narrated in assemblies and teach the listeners valuable lessons.